mshafer1/frclabviewtutorials/_tutorials/sensors/roborio/limit-switch/index.md

 title: Limit-Switch - RoboRIO
 ---

 ### Using Limit Switches

 It is often advantageous to use limit switches to set how far an actuator can go.
 It is possible to [configure hardware using limit switches and Talons](http://crosstheroadelectronics.com/Talon%20SRX%20User%27s%20Guide.pdf#page=20){:target="_blank"}, so that the limit switch directly inputs to the Talon, but presented here is a software solution.

+### Wiring

+Connect the Signal and Ground pins from a DIO port to the COM (Common) and either NO (Normally Open) or NC (Normally Closed) terminals on a switch.
+In general choose the NO terminal as that makes the circuit *on* when the switch is *pressed,* and *off* when the switch is *not pressed* which makes the most since to most peoples' brains.
+However, there are some cases when you would want to use the NC terminal.
+For example, in a security system the NC terminal would be preferred since if someone were to cut one of the wires, the circuit would break triggering the system (know there may be even better systems than that).

+It may seem odd to use the Ground pin instead of the 5V pin on the roboRIO but behind the scenes the Signal wire voltage is being pulled high when not connected to anything.
+When the Signal and Ground wires connect, the Signal wire voltage is pulled low more firmly.

+{% include zoomableImage.html path='images/LimitSwitch_Wiring.png' alt='Opening the limit switch in begin.vi' height=278 width=653 %}

+*Image from the FRC Limit Switch example installed with LabVIEW for FRC.*

 ### Insertable VI